keefm6776/ij-artefact-sales-site/README.md

 1. Any artefact can be added via the admin panel or by a staff user via the app.
 However when using the app I had to remove the image field from the addition because this was causing an error and was not uploading the image.
 I have had assitance from a few tutors and was unable to find why this did not upload the file to my S3 bucket, especially considering it worked correctly from the admin panel.
 This has meant that I have added the default site image to add as the image for any artefact that has been added via the app that has not image.

 2. On small screens, the artefact listings are very narrow.
-I tried a number of ways to recitfy this but was unable to do so in a satidfactory way.
+I tried a number of ways to recitfy this but was unable to do so in a satisfactory way.

+3. On my final round of manual testing, I found that the despatch button was displayed for all users on items that were still for sale.
+I had clearly accidently caused this issue while rectifying another issue, because this was new.
+I put

 ## Examination